CogentRedTester/mpv-file-browser/addons/addons.md

 that the keybind is being executed inside.

 The `keybind` table uses the same fields as defined in [custom-keybinds.md](../custom-keybinds.md).
-Any random extra fields the user places in `file-browser-keybinds.json` will likely show up as well (this is not guaranteed).
+Any random extra fields placed in the original `file-browser-keybinds.json` will likely show up as well (this is not guaranteed).
 Note that even if the array form is used, the `keybind` table will still use the custom-keybind format.